Skip to main content

 Applications in development

-If your application is in development and contains sensitive information or requires authentication but does not have it set up then adding an ingress may not be a good idea.
+If your application is in development and contains sensitive information or requires authentication but does not have it set up, then adding an ingress may not be a good idea.

 Port Forwarding

-Instead of opening up your development application to the world you can instead use Kubernetes built in port forwarding.
+Instead of opening up your development application to the world, you can instead use Kubernetes built in port forwarding.
 This feature forwards the port defined in your service to your local machine:

 kubectl -n $namespace port-forward 8080:8080

 This will forward your applications port 8080 to your local machines port 8080.
-If you visit localhost:8080 in your browser you should see your development application.
+If you visit localhost:8080 in your browser, you should see your development application.

 A tutorial on using port-forward can be found here.

-This page was last reviewed on 18 December 2023.
-It needs to be reviewed again on 18 June 2024 by the page owner #cloud-platform .
+This page was last reviewed on 11 July 2024.
+It needs to be reviewed again on 11 January 2025 by the page owner #cloud-platform .

-This page was set to be reviewed before 18 June 2024 by the page owner #cloud-platform.
+This page was set to be reviewed before 11 January 2025 by the page owner #cloud-platform.
 This might mean the content is out of date.